 The power is out!
-What do I do with all that food I just bought from Costco!?
+What do you do with all that food you just bought from Costco!?
+Or what happens to the vegetables you so carefully harvested and froze for the coming year?
 Here are freezer tips when you have no power!

 However, what happens to all that food when the power goes out?
 Or what happens when your child was digging in the freezer looking for a frozen treat and left the door open?
 You need to have a plan!